simonsobs/mnms/README.md

 For any questions please reach out to Zach Atkins (email: [zatkins@princeton.edu](mailto:zatkins@princeton.edu), github: [@zatkins2](https://github.com/zatkins2)).
 If you use any released `mnms` products or this code in your own work, please cite [Atkins et. al. 2023](https://arxiv.org/abs/2303.04180).

 ## Products
 Products for the ACT DR6.01 release are available at `NERSC` and at Princeton (`della`).
 You can create a public account on `NERSC` following [these instructions](https://crd.lbl.gov/divisions/scidata/c3/c3-research/cosmic-microwave-background/cmb-data-at-nersc/).
+Follow the setup instructions for `mnms` and `sofind`, and utilize the appropriate `sofind` data model.

+As an aid in forecasting studies, the noise curve products for figure 3 of [Atkins et. al. 2023](https://arxiv.org/abs/2303.04180) are available at https://phy-act1.princeton.edu/public/data/dr6_noise_v1, with an accompanying notebook.

 ## Dependencies
 Users wishing to filter data or generate noise simulations should have the following dependencies in their environment: